-When a Creditor May Take Sole and Separate Assets of a Spouse
+When a Creditor May Take Sole and Separate Assets of a Spouse in Arizona

 In Majewski v.
 Eyre, 542 P.2d 1123 (1975), the Court of Appeals considered a wife’s liability for a debt.
 Mrs. Majewski and Mr. Majewski married in 1955 and divorced in 1972.
-In 1966, wife and husband entered into two separate agreements.
+In 1966, the wife and husband entered into two separate agreements.

-First, they borrowed $15,000 from a Mr. Andreatos and signed a promissory note to him in that amount.
+First, they borrowed $15,000 from Mr. Andreatos and signed a promissory note to him in that amount.
 Second, they signed an agreement to buy a restaurant from a Mr. and Mrs. Eyre, husband and wife.

 Two years later, Mr. Andreatos sued Mr. Majewski and Mrs. Majewski on the promissory note.
 The court entered judgment in Mr. Andreatos’ favor.

 In 1969, The Eyres sued the Majewskis.
 The court entered judgment in favor of the Eyres.